Sheffield Police Fire Brigade

 Source: Imperial War Graves Commission

-With regards to fire service fatalities: One of the 'Marples' victims was named as Albert Wallace an AFS Fireman.
+With regards to fire service fatalities: Albert Wallace an AFS Fireman.
 However, Albert's name does not appear on the Sheffield Fire Brigade 'Roll of Honour' and it is unclear whether he was on duty, or did not report for duty that night.
 He may have been assisting the injured, or he may have taken shelter from the bombing.
-This still remains a mystery, and the answer probably died with Albert.
+This still remains a mystery, and the answer probably died with Albert but he still warrants being remembered.

 It is reported that the two most vivid impressions one had of Sheffield immediately after the sounding of the "All clear" were the numbers of people walking about, and the innumerable fires which completely enveloped great blocks in the centre of the city.